monerodocs/md/docs/multisignature.md

 Let's consider the 2-of-3 scheme.
 We have 3 participants.
 Each participant is granted exactly 2 private keys in a way that pairs do not repeat between participants.
 This way any 2 participants together have all 3 private keys required to create the private spend key.

-Multi-signing is a wallet-level feature.
-There is no way to learn from the blockchain which transactions were created using multiple signatures.
+Multi-signing is a wallet-level feature, and there is no separate multisig address type.
+This means there is no way to learn from the blockchain which transactions were created using multiple signatures.

-It is also worth noting in Monero there is no multisig addresses as such.
-[Address structure](/public-address/standard-address/) does not care how the underlying private spend key got created.

 After multisig wallet setup every participant ends up knowing the public address and private view key.
 This is necessary for participants to recognize and decipher transactions they are supposed to co-sign.